All Sports Included -

 My Dad took a job in Henderson, Nevada - a suburb of Las Vegas that's a 15-minute drive from the Strip - when I was in 9th grade.
 I don't think I was in school two weeks before a friend asked if I wanted to spend a $1 playing a football pool.

 You grow up out here, immersed in the gambling culture of Vegas, and you can't help to become "addicted" in one form or another.

 When you're in high school you watch a game and you know the spread.
 It's just the way it is.

 Throughout high school and college I listened to sports radio and one tout after another bragging about their "big games" available "absolutely free" every weekend.
 Always thought I could do better so while I was in college I started selling my picks online at a small site with two other friends.

 We didn't get rich (far from it), but for two years we had a ton of fun and made a nice little business for ourselves.
-One of the guys here at this site, Sean Michaels, saw our site and that led to an invitation to dinner to meet Steve Budin, which eventually got me an audition for Al DeMarco.
+One of the guys here at this site, Sean Michaels, saw our site and that led to an invitation to dinner to meet Steve Budin.

 What did it take to get the job?
-Well, I for the first two weeks I had to send in my top play daily - with full analysis - by email by 11 AM Pacific.
-Then after that I was trained for a week on the site procedures and operations.
-Another week of loading my plays and doing a practice site every single day then followed.
+Well, for the first two weeks I had to send in my top play daily - with full analysis - by email by 11 AM Pacific.
+Next I was trained for a week on the site procedures and operations.
+Another week of loading my plays and doing a practice site every single day followed.